Tunisian-GitHub-Community/BeginnersGuide/README.md

 #### Pro tips:<br>
 -In order to view medium articles for free, just delete the website's cookies.
 You're welcome.<br>
 -You can get most of the Coursera paid courses by applying for financial aid.
 Also look for free access programs online (usually universities provide one).<br>
--You can get most of the udemy courses for free by searching for 100% discount coupons:" {Name Of The Course} Udemy 100" -Enter Discord groups where people Share Drives Full of Free courses.
+-You can get most of the udemy courses for free by searching for 100% discount coupons:" {Name Of The Course} Udemy 100"<br> -Enter Discord groups where people Share Drives Full of Free courses.<br>
--You could download most of the paid courses from FreeTutorials.us
+-You could download most of the paid courses from FreeTutorials.us<br>

 ## Start Competitive Programming
 Competitive programming teaches you how to be a better problem solver, you'll learn about complexity, data structures and algorithms.